-by O. Bouimer, LMT
+by O. Bouimer, LMT, CMMP

 In contrast, – based on my personal experience as a student of sports massage in the former Soviet Union over two decades ago, there is a unique system of sports massage that has been scientifically developed and clinically proven.
 That fact itself has made my job as an instructor of sports massage a very easy and rewarding one, because I present a proven system, the system that works every time it is applied!
-I only wish for that system to be both embraced and enjoyed by the sports massage schools and practitioners across the country, which would, in turn, lead to creating a highly recognized and respected community of sports massage experts united by that system!
+I only wish for that system to be both embraced and enjoyed by the sports massage schools and practitioners across the country, which would, in turn, lead to the creation of a highly recognized and respected community of sports massage experts united by that system!

 Wow!
 I can hardly wait!
 Where can I sign up to become a sports massage therapist, so that I could feel like nobody?
 What a future to look forward to!
 I was shocked even more when I had looked around that room, filled with over a hundred practitioners, and saw not a single blink at that statement!
 Clearly, something was really wrong with that picture.